sakuli/Docs/content/enterprise_features/sakuli-dashboard-k8s.md

 ### Set up the Sakuli Dashboard manually {#k8s-cli}

-First you have to create your deployment based on the Sakuli dashboard image you want to use and expose your service.
+As a first step, create a deployment based on the Sakuli Dashboard image and expose the service.
 The Sakuli dashboard provides a `latest` tag, which is a tech-preview.
 For a stable version, specify the exact version to ensure consistency.